-I absolutely love any cake with a streusel crumb topping, but this lemon cake is a little bit special.
+I absolutely love any cake with a streusel crumb topping, but this lemon cake is a bit special to me.

 Something about combining a sweet crumb topping with the slightly bitter lemon flavor creates the perfect concoction.

-A crumb cake is insanely close to a coffee cake, so the best thing about this recipe is that it can be made for breakfast or for dessert.
+A crumb cake is insanely close to a coffee cake, so the best thing about this recipe is that it can be eaten for breakfast or for dessert.

 I personally love this blackberry lemon cake because of the mix of flavors.
-A lemon blueberry cake feels pretty typical to me and can be way to sweet, but this blackberry lemon cake is a perfect medley of sweet and sour flavors and feels fresh.
+A lemon blueberry cake feels pretty typical to me and can be way too sweet, but this blackberry lemon cake is a perfect medley of sweet and sour flavors.

 It’s compact and is easy to eat, so it goes great with tea!
 I absolutely love this recipe for an afternoon gathering or garden party.
 Is there anything more elegant?